SGM Herbert A. Friedman (Ret.)

 German leaflet balloons

 We dont have much data on balloon leafleting by other nations except to say that we know that both the Germans and the French used leaflets early in the war.
-Above we see German troops with their small balloons which the caption jokingly tells us could carry five Hitler Speeches.
+The first photo above depicts German troops with their small balloons which the caption jokingly tells us could carry five Hitler Speeches.
 Hitler could speak for hours so they seem to be saying that the balloons could carry a decent load.
+The next two photos show German propaganda Balloon Troop Two and Three in the USSR preparing to send larger leaflet balloons against the Soviets.

 A Last Appeal to Reason by Adolf Hitler